Skip to content

 Also known as the Tlacolula Sunday Market, this weekly tianguis offers an authentic glimpse into Oaxacan culture – from its legendary barbacoa to its handcrafted textiles.
 It feels like stepping into a centuries-old tradition, where Zapotec vendors sell fresh produce, traditional foods, and handmade goods.

 If you’re planning a trip to Oaxaca, Tlacolula Market is a must.
-I’ve explored this market many times, and no visit feels complete without sitting down for a meal of tender lamb barbacoa or picking up a beautiful Tlacolula scarf.
+Growing up in Oaxaca, I’ve explored this market many times, and no visit feels complete without sitting down for a meal of tender lamb barbacoa or picking up a beautiful Tlacolula scarf.

 Whether you’re here for the food, shopping, or cultural experience, this guide will help you navigate the Sunday market in Oaxaca.
 I’ve included what to look for – from food to crafts as well as how to get to the Tlacolula mercado.